 4.1 Player Communication

 Players are expected to maintain clear communication during the course of a match.
-Public information must be made clear and any changes must be announced to the other player.
+Public information must be made clear, including any changes to that information.
 If a player is unable or unwilling to communicate this information, it’s encouraged that a Judge is called to assist.

 Public information includes (but is not limited to):

 - Any face up card owned by either player

 - The amount of resource points in a resource pool